Sportingbet App Review

 A solid sign-up bonus is on offer and there are regular free bet promotions too, so there are plenty of offers to take advantage of and live betting shows up well too.

-Odds are usually good – particularly for football and horse racing – although it is fair to say that prices for other sports could sometimes be better.
+Odds are usually good – particularly for football betting and horse races – although it is fair to say that prices for other sports could sometimes be better.

 Stats are available on the website for its sportsbook and live markets, which helps you to check whether your bet is likely to be a winner or not.